Exchangeability type properties of asset prices: Quasi-swap-invariance

-Thus, in the infinite divisible case the quasi-swap-invariance holds if and only if conditions of Theorem~\ref{th:inv-div-gen-quant-inv} are satisfied with $(\xi,\zeta)$ replaced by $(\xi,\zeta')$ given above.
-Interpreting $(\xi,\zeta)$ as the linear transform of $(\xi,\zeta')$ and looking at the transformed L\'evy triplet, we see that condition~(1) remains unchanged, the image measure of $\hat\nu$ under $P$ is $\pi_{ij}$-invariant, where
+instead of $v$.
+Thus, in the infinite divisible case under suitable integrability assumptions, the quasi-swap-invariance holds if and only if conditions of Theorem~\ref{th:inv-div-prime} are satisfied with $v$ replaced by $v'$ given above, so that we immediately obtain the following result.